Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

 \subsubsection{Eigenlocations}

-Eigenlocations, each represents a typical pattern at user locations, is shown in Figure \ref{fig:eigen}.
-The x-axis corresponds to the 24 hours on the weekday and 24 hours on the weekend.
+Eigenlocations, each representing a typical pattern at the user locations, are shown in Figure \ref{fig:eigen}.
+The x-axis corresponds to the 24 hours on a weekday and 24 hours on the weekend.
 Moreover, the y-axis corresponds to the loadings of each hour on the eigenlocations.
-Substantial positive loadings indicate high presence frequency at user locations and small negative loadings (large-magnitude) indicate low frequency at these user locations.
+Substantial positive loadings indicate high presence frequency at the user locations, and negative loadings with large-magnitude indicate the low frequency at these user locations.
 Small magnitude, irrespective of the sign, suggests no information in the data for prediction.
 The red line, representing the first eigenlocation explaining 30.0\% of the variance, displays a pattern of infrequent-visiting location.
-The second eigenlocation (explaining 10.3\% variance) as shown in the blue line, corresponds to a daytime-active location.
+The second eigenlocation (explaining 10.3\% variance), as shown in the blue line, corresponds to a daytime-active location.
 Large positive coefficients on this eigenlocation are an indicator of the workplace.
 The third eigenlocation, as illustrated in the green line, represents home-like user location where individuals mostly stay during the evenings and early mornings.

-By interpreting the pattern, we find that the first eight eigenlocations are intuitively interpretable.
-With the objective of segmenting user locations, eight is then determined to be the optimal number of eigenlocations.
-This number is plausible since the non-interpretable patterns are more likely to be noises.
-The eight eigenlocations can explain 56\% of the behavioral variances of user locations in total.
-A linear combination of the eigenlocations reconstructs the presence patterns at user locations.
+From the figure, we find that the first eight eigenlocations are interpretable.
+To segment user locations, we determine the optimal number of eigenlocations be eight.
+This number is plausible since the non-interpretable patterns are more likely to be noise.
+The eight eigenlocations explain 56\% of the behavioral variances of user locations in total.
+We can reconstruct the presence patterns at the user locations with a linear combination of the eight eigenlocations to reduce noise.